TianYuLan/hello-world/README.md

 # hello-world
 My first repository

-I want to meet the best SE of the world.
+I want to meet the best soft engineer of the world.

-I am try to learn about how to use GitHub
+I am trying to learn about how to use GitHub